panique/huge/README.md

 * 2. change mySQL user and or mySQL password in config/db.php ("DB_USER" and "DB_PASS").
 * 3. change the LIB constant in config/config.php to the URL (not path!) of your app.
 * 4. change the RewriteBase in .htaccess to the subfolder of your web/ht_docs/www directory (not path!, not URL!) where your app is in.
-If your app is in the root of your web folder, then pleae delete this line.
+If your app is in the root of your web folder, then please delete this line.
 If it's in var/www/myapp, then your line should look like
 RewriteBase /myapp/
 * 5. Mail sending: if you are using a local mail server tool (sendmail) then you can skip this step.
 If you want to use an SMTP account then fill in your credentials in EMAIL_SMTP_... and set EMAIL_USE_SMTP to true.